TAX ATTORNEY ANDREW L. JONES

-What is the IRS Form 8865?
+What Is The IRS Form 8865?

 The IRS Form 8865 reports (annually) information about US persons’ partial or total interest in foreign partnerships or foreign partnership-equivalent entities.